MERV-spice/basic-merv/README.md

 ### React Tab Navigator

-* onPress navigation between scenes using tabs across the bottom of the screen
+* provides onPress navigation between scenes using tabs across the bottom of the screen

 ### Redux

-* a predictable state container for JS apps
+* a predictable state container for JavaScript apps

 ### Sequelize